paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 # About

+==Giving people the power to build community and bring the world closer together==

+- Product currently empower 3 billion people
+- Give people a voice
+- Build connection and community
+- Serve everyone, making the service accessible to everyone
+- Keep people safe and protect privacy
+- Promote economic opportunity
 ## Notes from founder letter 2021
 - Internet was giving people the power to connect and that was true when Facebook was founded
 - As we move from text to sound to video, the next platform of connecting people will be more immersive -> *metaverse*